 For instance, if you show newborns a swarm of moving points of light, their attention depends on how the points move.

-- Put a three-dimensional shape in a newborn’s hand, taking care to make sure the baby can’t see it.
+- Put a three-dimensional shape (such as a small cylinder) in a newborn’s hand, taking care to make sure the baby can’t see it.

 - When the baby drops the object, place it back in the infant’s hand.
 Repeat several times so that the baby has plenty of opportunity to become familiar with the way the object feels.